Finite energy global well-posedness of the Yang-Mills equations on $\mathbb{R}^{1+3}$: An approach using the Yang-Mills heat flow: Introduction

 If a $\LieAlg$-valued tensor transforms in the fashion $\widetilde{B} = U B U^{-1}$, then we say that it is \emph{gauge covariant}, or \emph{covariant under gauge transforms}.
 Note that the curvature 2-form is gauge covariant.
 Given a gauge covariant $B$, its covariant derivative $\covD_{\mu} B$ is also gauge covariant, as the following formula shows:

 Due to bi-invariance, we furthermore have $(\widetilde{B},\widetilde{B}) = (B, B)$.

-Note that \eqref{eq:hyperbolicYM} is evidently covariant under gauge transforms.
-It has the implication that a solution to \eqref{eq:hyperbolicYM} makes sense only as a class of gauge equivalent connection 1-forms.
+Note that \eqref{eq:hyperbolicYM} is evidently covariant under smooth gauge transforms.
+It has the implication that a solution to \eqref{eq:hyperbolicYM} makes sense only as a class of connection 1-forms, which are connected to each other by smooth gauge transforms.
 Accordingly, we make the following definition.